 Cerillion CCS is based on the industry standard 3rd Generation Partnership Project (3GPP) charging specifications.
 Cerillion CCS utilises the 3GPP-based IMS to fulfil the integration between charging and network components.
 In addition, Cerillion Mediator Plus is offered as an optional extension to the CCS, providing additional mediation, session and policy management features as part of an integrated solution.
-Cerillion CCS uses 3GPP IMS Diameter applications such as the Credit Control Application in conjunction with the Diameter base protocol, for example the Rf and Ro interfaces for offline and online charging respectively, and the Sy interface for integration with external PCRF platforms.
+Cerillion CCS uses 3GPP IMS Diameter applications such as the Credit Control Application in conjunction with the Diameter base protocol, for example the Ro interface for online charging and the Sy interface for integration with external PCRF platforms.

 Online Charging Function (OCF)

 The Online Charging Function (OCF) acts as the gateway into Cerillion CCS, supporting both Session-Based Charging Function (SBCF) and Event-Based Charging Function (EBCF) scenarios, with or without Unit Reservation.
 The OCF supports centralised Unit Determination and centralised Rating.

 The OCF interacts with the Rating Function (RF) and Account Balance Management Function (ABMF) in order to authorise or deny service, or to send an instruction for the alert, automatic balance top-up or enforced termination of the currently active service.

 The Account Balance Management Function (ABMF) stores and maintains the credit, debit and reserve balance data for an account.
 This data is central to the real-time credit control mechanism.
 The ABMF enables monetary and non-monetary balances to be defined and an account can have more than one balance associated with it, for example, minutes, loyalty points, free text allowances or gift vouchers.
 A balance instance can also be shared between multiple directly associated services through a hierarchical structure, or between unrelated services not within a hierarchy.